 YEAR 10 you own 40 stocks

-As you can see, the rate at which your wealth is growing has doubled and now the Dividend Reinvestment Plan is earning you 4 extra stocks per year as opposed to the 2 stocks per year you were earning in the first period.
-In other words, at first it took you 5 years to grow your original stockholding from 10 stocks to 20, but in that same amount of time in the second 5 year period, you grew from 20 stocks to 40.
+The rate at which your wealth is growing has doubled and now the Dividend Reinvestment Plan is earning you 4 extra stocks per year as opposed to the 2 stocks per year you were earning in the first period.
+In other words, at first it took you 5 years to grow your original stockholding from 10 stocks to 20, but in that same amount of time in the second 5-year period, you grew from 20 stocks to 40.
 So to recap, in 10 years you grew your original 10 stock investment into a whopping 40 stock portfolio without every having to invest another dollar.
-That is the power of Compound Interest.